Summary

 Features and functionality

 chemotools implements a collection of scikit-learn transformers and selectors.
 Transformers are divided in preprocessing and augmentation methods.
-Preprocessing functions range from well-established chemometric methods such as the multiplicative scatter correction or the standard normal variate [@RINNAN20091201], to more recent methods such as the asymmetrically reweighed penalized least squares method to remove complex baselines [@arpls2].
+Preprocessing functions range from well-established chemometric methods such as the multiplicative scatter correction or the standard normal variate [@RINNAN20091201], to more recent methods such as the asymmetrically reweighted penalized least squares method to remove complex baselines [@arpls2].
 Several preprocessing methods can be conveniently concatenated using scikit-learn pipelines (\autoref{fig:2}).
-An example of code used to create a preprocessing pipelines mixing scikit-learn and chemotools methods is shown in below:
+An example of code used to create a preprocessing pipeline mixing scikit-learn and chemotools methods is shown in below:

 Overview of the pipelines.
 A: Preprocessing pipeline.
 B: Augmentation pipeline.\label{fig:2}